What we do

 WE REUSE AND SHARE NETWORK

-We strive to design and build with a criterion for sustainability.
-Therefore, we understand how to take advantage of, and reuse materials and resources in general in a way that results in greener, but also more economical processes.
-The two things usually go hand in hand.
-In addition, the first is good for the planet and the second is good for social inclusion, especially if we think of groups with fewer means.
-Resources come and go.
-People give them up or demand them, and the network helps to distribute them in the best possible way.
+We strive to design and build according to sustainability criteria.
+By this, we mean making the most of and reusing materials and resources in general, resulting in processes that are more ecological but also more economical.
+These two things usually go hand in hand.
+Furthermore, the former is good for the planet and the latter is good for social inclusion, especially when we think of groups with fewer means.
+Resources come and go—people provide them or request them—and the network helps to distribute them in the best possible way.